toji/webgpu-gltf-case-study/index.md

     // If the delta between attributes falls outside the bufferView's stated arrayStride,
     // then the buffers should be considered separate. let separate = buffer && (Math.abs(accessor.byteOffset - buffer.attributes[0].offset) >= buffer.arrayStride);
-    // If we haven't seen this buffer before OR have decided that is should be separate because its
+    // If we haven't seen this buffer before OR have decided that it should be separate because its
     // offset is too large, create a new buffer entry for the pipeline's vertex layout. if (!buffer || separate) {
       buffer = {